Kargyam

-Kargyam is a village in Leh district of the Indian union territory of Ladakh.
-It is located in the Durbuk tehsil (subdistrict), in the Long Parma valley between Tangtse and Chushul.
+Kargyam is a village in Changthang district of the Indian union territory of Ladakh.
+It is located in the Tangtse tehsil (subdistrict), in the Long Parma valley between Tangtse and Chushul.
 Kargyam is famous for its wetlands and Blackneck crane and nomadic lifestyle.

 The name "Kargyam" is derived from two words: "Kar", which means white, and "Gyan", which means ornament.
 The village is so named because it is often blanketed in white snow, resembling a beautiful white ornament.

 Kargyam comprises four smaller villages, namely: